 It is almost a linear system, and you've studied linear systems in the past.
 In fact, you've even studied how to answer the five natural questions about the roots of a linear polynomial system.
-Let's review how we accomplish this in the linear case.
+Let's review that.